valancej/documentation/_general/account/guides/deployment-with-kubernetes.md

 ## What Is Kubernetes?

-According to the official website, Kubernetes is a system that groups containers into logical units, which makes management of containers across multiple nodes "as simple as managing containers on a single system."
+According to the official website, Kubernetes, or k8s, is a system that groups containers into logical units, which makes management of containers across multiple nodes "as simple as managing containers on a single system."
 Kubernetes essentially acts as a digital datacenter, allowing you to seamlessly manage hundreds of servers across as many nodes without ever having to step foot inside an overly air-conditioned clean room.

 Beyond simply managing a complex container architecture, Kubernetes also packs some powerful automated deployment and scaling functionality, giving you the ability to roll out new code and resize your datacenter with minimal configuration.